5 Hybrid Work Productivity Metrics To Measure Success

 While hybrid work might be favored by staff, you need to ensure people working for your company are as productive in a hybrid work environment as they would be in the office.
 That’s where productivity metrics come in.
 Measuring hybrid productivity metrics will help you assess staff performance.
 And then based on that data, you can ultimately determine if following a hybrid work schedule is generating the productivity results you’re hoping for.

 Before discussing the type of hybrid work productivity metrics you should be monitoring, let’s get our definitions in order.
 Just what are productivity metrics?

 Productivity metrics are a means of tracking and measuring how quickly and efficiently employees are completing assignments.
 These metrics are also helpful insights to track, manage, and improve employee performance.
 As you would expect, there are various types of employee productivity metrics, including quantitative and qualitative measurements.
 Let’s look at a quantitative example.

-Imagine you are tracking the productivity of your sales team, which generates leads by cold calling.
+Imagine you are tracking the productivity of your sales team, which generates leads by cold calling or using a cold email tool.
 To track the productivity of your sales team, you could measure the following: